-In abdomen and pelvis prevertebral ganglia are near the ventral surface of the vertebral column.
+In the abdomen and pelvis, prevertebral ganglia are near the ventral surface of the vertebral column.

-Four lumbar ganglia anterior or lateral to body of the vertebrae
+Four lumbar ganglia anterior or lateral to the body of the vertebrae

 Three to five sacral ganglia and the impar (meaning unpaired) or coccygeal ganglion, all in front of the sacrum, medial to the anterior sacral foramina.
 The impar ganglion is usually 3-4 mm in diameter, located anterior to the last coccygeal vertebrae.
 It may have a nervous and a neurocrine function.